aayuvraj/Video-Streaming-Service/README.md

 # Video-Streaming-Service

-The architecture of our project setup is as shown in the figure below.
+The architecture of our project setup is shown in the figure below.

 ![System Architecture of the Project](architecture.png)